polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/agile-coretime.md

 Cores can be designated to a parachain either continuously through [bulk coretime](#bulk-coretime) or dynamically via [on-demand coretime](#on-demand-coretime).
 Additionally, Polkadot supports scheduling multiple cores in parallel through [elastic scaling](https://wiki.polkadot.network/docs/learn-elastic-scaling){target=\_blank}, which is a feature under active development on Polkadot.
 This flexibility empowers parachains to optimize their resource usage and block production according to their unique needs.

 In this guide, you'll learn how bulk coretime enables continuous core access with features like interlacing and splitting, and how on-demand coretime provides flexible, pay-per-use scheduling for parachains.
+For a deep dive on Agile Coretime and its terminology, refer to the [Wiki doc](https://wiki.polkadot.network/docs/learn-agile-coretime#introduction-to-agile-coretime){target=\_blank}.

 ## Bulk Coretime